 We have agreed to pay the Representative a non-accountable expense allowance of 1% of the public offering price at the closing, excluding the over-allotment option.
-We have paid an expense deposit of \$25,000 to the Representative, which will be applied against such non-accountable expense allowance as a reasonable advance against out-of-pocket accountable expenses anticipated to be incurred by the Representative.
+We have paid an expense deposit of \$25,000 to Joseph Gunnar & Co.
+LLC, which will be applied as a reasonable advance against out-of-pocket accountable expenses actually anticipated to be incurred by the Representative.
 The advance will be returned to us to the extent not actually incurred in accordance with FINRA Rule 5110(f)(2)(c).

-We have also agreed to pay the following expenses of the Representative relating to the offering: (a) all filing fees and communication expenses associated with the review of this offering by FINRA; (b) all fees, expenses and disbursements relating to background checks of our officers and directors in an amount not to exceed \$15,000 in the aggregate; (c) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the Representative, including the reasonable fees and expenses of the Representative's blue sky counsel; (d) up to \$20,000 of the Representative's actual accountable road show expenses for the offering; and (e) fees for underwriter's counsel, not to exceed \$75,000.
+We have also agreed to pay the following expenses of the Representative relating to the offering: (a) all filing fees and communication expenses associated with the review of this offering by FINRA; (b) all fees, expenses and disbursements relating to background checks of our officers and directors in an amount not to exceed \$15,000 in the aggregate; (c) all fees, expenses and disbursements relating to the registration, qualification or exemption of securities offered under the securities laws of foreign jurisdictions designated by the Representative, including the reasonable fees and expenses of the Representative's blue sky counsel; (d) up to \$20,000 of the Representative's actual accountable road show expenses for the offering; (e) fees for underwriter's counsel, not to exceed \$75,000; (f) the \$29,500 cost associated with the Underwriters' use of Ipreo's book building, prospectus tracking and compliance software for the offering; and (g) the costs associated with bound volumes of the public offering materials as well as commemorative mementos and lucite tombstones in an aggregate amount not to exceed \$5,000.

-We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, will be approximately \$1,437,500.
+We estimate that the total expenses of the offering payable by us, excluding the total underwriting discount, will be approximately \$ 365,000 .